 - Failing to grant a male employee insurance coverage for his spouse’s pregnancy related conditions if a female employee’s husband has comprehensive health insurance coverage through the same company plan

 If you work in a hostile work environment or have been discriminated against at the workplace due to gender or pregnancy, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, a Cincinnati pregnancy discrimination lawyer, and he will help you answer critical questions regarding pregnancy discrimination lawsuits.
+You will speak directly with Mr. Lyon, a Cincinnati fair labor lawyer, and he will help you answer critical questions regarding workplace discrimination lawsuits.